Gifted at-risk

 Gifted students are outstanding learners who are not usually considered at risk of academic failure or problems.
 However, gifted students can still underachieve.
 There are risks related to the student's giftedness.
 This concept was formally set forth in 1972 in the U.S. in the Marland Report:

 Gifted and talented children are, in fact, deprived and can suffer psychological damage and permanent impairment of their abilities to function well which is equal to or greater than the similar deprivation suffered by any other population with special needs served by the Office of Education.

 Specific risks

-However, the following risks are listed in The Social and Emotional Development of Gifted Children:
+The following risks are listed in The Social and Emotional Development of Gifted Children: